 It’s only September and yet the thermometer has dipped into the 30’s.
 Since we live in a big old farmhouse with lots of character, we have consciously changed it as little as possible.
-In a perfect world, we would have all of the original storm windows.
+We only make changes if we absolutely need to.
+For example, a few years ago our roof was leaking in multiple places and if we let it continue, we would face much bigger issues like structural damage.
+So, we look at the best roofing companies Winston Salem had to offer and picked the company that was able to maintain the farmhouse’s character.
+And in a perfect world, we would have all of the original storm windows.
 But unfortunately, we don’t live in a perfect world.
 We have a mixture of old wooden storms, some aluminum and a couple of windows that have been missing the storm for years.
 But we have learned how to button up this old fashioned house using some old techniques and developing a couple of new ones by trial and error.

 - First and thankfully, a previous owner had the foresight to completely surround the framing of the house with insulation from the attic to the basement.
 That addition is key to keeping any house warm during the Wisconsin winters.
 There are several ways to insulate the walls in all price ranges.
 Many of them can be done by a do-it-yourself enthusiast.